robinmamie/intro_computer_graphics/project/report/report.md

 ![Perlin3d mapping with unshifted values](./images/perlin3d_notshifted.png)

-So we tweaked the values a bit and finally, we were very pleased with the visaul aspect of the clouds with the following values: `perlin_fbm_3d(5*position+500)`.
+So we tweaked the values a bit and finally, we were very pleased with the visual aspect of the clouds with the following values: `perlin_fbm_3d(5*position+500)`.

 ### Minor Improvements